molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 as low as 95 Sv at Drake passage, after 50 years of run.
 If the decision is to keep the AABW restoring we may think about the data set to use, for this particular restoring.
 (In the past, we used the Gouretsky annual climatology, which was computed in a density framework.
 But this is now a rather old dataset... ).

+ > A new Gouretsky climatology is now available : get it and compare  (tbd)

 We prepared initial conditions from WOA18.
 In fact I prepared 3 sets : first one from 1955-1964 decade climatology, available in WOA18, another from 1981-2010 climatology, and a last one with 1955-2017 long term monthly climatology.
 Details and comments regarding this preparation are described in a [technical note](./BUILD/WOA2018/WOA18_processing.md).